 Native to hills areas around Kuching in Malaysia, it derives its unique name from the fact that its color is deeper on and close to the veins than the usual Alocasia.

-When the weather is warm, Alocasia Reversa grows quickly once its roots are set.
-Rapid new development is achieved by high humidity and well-drained loamy soil, while the ideal range for temperatures is between 60 and 85 Celsius.
+Alocasia Reversa quickly grows once its roots are set in warm weather.
+High humidity and well-drained loamy soil achieve rapid new development, with the ideal temperature range being between 60 and 85 Celsius.

 They expand horizontally but seldom get taller than 19 inches when cultivated indoors.